mvysny/mvysny.github.io/_posts/2020-12-10-vaadin-14-session-replication.md

 Disable session replication, enable sticky sessions and keep as much state as possible in the database.
 That way, even if a Vaadin node dies, the user can re-login and continue her work easily since everything is saved in the database.

+### Use Vaadin Fusion

+Having UI in the browser, reducing backend to a set of stateless service calls.